Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 *    [Lightstreamer - "Hello World" Tutorial - Node.js Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node)

 ## Lightstreamer Compatibility Notes

-Compatible with Lightstreamer SDK for Node Adapters version 1.1 to 1.2
+* Compatible with Lightstreamer SDK for Node.js Adapters since 1.3
 - For a version of this example compatible with Lightstreamer SDK for Node.js Adapters version 1.0, please refer to [this tag](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-node/tree/for_Lightstreamer_5.1).